This young man’s resume is “YUUUGE.” In fact, it’s one…

 6. What are your professional strengths?

-The key to answering this question is not mentioning as many of your strengths as possible.
+The key to answering this common interview question is not mentioning as many of your strengths as possible.
 Pick two or three of your most eminent ones and elaborate on them.
 Don’t just strictly keep to the ones listed in the job description, but you should definitely mention strengths that are relevant to the position.
 Be specific – don’t use cliché and vague phrases such as “I have excellent communication skills” or “I’m customer oriented”.
 If you want to point out you’re great at communication, give concrete examples and demonstrate it in a particular situation.
 Pick two or three strengths that are easily connectable, so as to create an appealing bundle of skills.

 7. What do you consider your greatest professional achievement?